 US women beat Germany 4-1 at Olympics and Canada tops France 2-1 amid drone-spying scandal

-MARSEILLE, France (AP) — Sophia Smith scored a pair of goals to help the United States beat Germany 4-1 and advance to the quarterfinals at the Paris Olympics on Sunday night.
+MARSEILLE, France (AP) — Coach Emma Hayes tempered expectations as the United States cruised to a 4-1 win over Germany on Sunday night for a spot in the quarterfinals at the Paris Olympics.

-Mallory Swanson and Lynn Williams also scored for the Americans, who defeated Zambia 3-0 in the opener.
+Sophia Smith had a pair of goals for the Americans, who have won their opening two matches in France.
+Mallory Swanson and Lynn Williams also scored against Germany.

+“We haven’t done anything, let’s be frank,” Hayes said.
+“We’ve got three points against a really good German team.
+That’s is all it is, nothing more.”

-The Americans are playing their first major tournament under new coach Emma Hayes, who took over the U.S. team in late May.
+The Americans are playing their first major tournament under Hayes, who took over the U.S. team in late May.

 Hayes is tasked with leading the Americans as they seek to distance themselves from the disappointment of last summer’s Women’s World Cup, when they crashed out in the round of 16.